Physical Therapy Fort Wayne, IN

-PT, Sr. Therapist
+PT, DPT, COMT, Sr. Therapist

 I became a Physical Therapist because I have always been interested in helping people improve their physical, emotional, and mental selves.
 I also had a significant ankle injury (sports related) when I was younger and I found the physical therapy not only helpful, but very interesting.